jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/solutions/red-teaming/index.md

 ---
 slug: solutions/red-teaming/
-title: Red Teaming
+title: 'Red Teaming: A broad view of your company''s security'
-description: Fluid Attacks' certified red team specializes in attacking your company's systems to help it identify the security controls it needs to implement or improve.
+description: Fluid Attacks' certified red team attacks your company's systems to identify the security controls it needs to implement or improve.
 keywords: Fluid Attacks, Solutions, Read Team, Red Teaming, Ethical Hacking, Security, Vulnerability
 image: https://res.cloudinary.com/fluid-attacks/image/upload/v1619735155/airs/solutions/solution-red-teaming_trx6rr.webp
 template: solution
 ---

-Fluid Attacks is 100% a red team.
+`Fluid Attacks` is 100% a red team.
 We establish with your organization specific objectives and set out to attack its systems and security controls to find out the effectiveness of its attack prevention,